SkyeUwU/CunnyBot/README.md

 ## Output example

-Here's a example of what it might output:
+Here's a example of what it might output:<br>
 ![example](https://cdn.discordapp.com/attachments/759466522312704000/1084357219614728202/image.png)

 You're free to modify the script to give any desired output you want,like adding embeds, modifying the schedule and anything else